MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 |----|----|:----:|
 |publishService(...)|Returns an [API instance](how-to-consume-web-service-interact-in-r.md#api-client) client stub for consuming that service and viewing its service holdings) as an [R6](https://cran.r-project.org/web/packages/R6/index.html) class.|[View](../r-reference/mrsdeploy/publishservice.md)

-You can publish web services to a local R Server from your command line.
-If you [create a remote session](../r/how-to-execute-code-remotely.md#publish-remote-session), you can also publish a web service to a remote R Server from your local command line.
+You can publish web services to a local Machine Learning Server from your command line.
+If you [create a remote session](../r/how-to-execute-code-remotely.md#publish-remote-session), you can also publish a web service to a remote Machine Learning Server from your local command line.

 Example of standard web service: